General Experience Earned

 “For now.
 I got banned from the guild.”

-Val raised a hand to touch the copper plate hanging from his own neck, then dropped it.
+Val raised a hand to touch the bronze plate hanging from his own neck, then dropped it.
 “So Jamus said.
 Something about magic in the city?”

 “Right.
 I pissed off the Watch, even though it was a harmless spell.”